 - Thompson called attention to situations where WSLCB was the “front” of policies being criticized where relevant changes depended upon other agencies – notably the Department of Health (DOH).
 He said industry complaints about product labeling was more dependent on decisions by DOH.
 He cited the struggle of “moving from regulation of cannabis to regulation of medicine” and conflict between differing state and federal standards.
 “When we say you can’t put ‘wellness’ on the label of your product, we’re reflecting [DOH’s] perspective on this, but they’re not showing up at the hearings.”
 Thompson hoped they’ll be better partners going forward.

 - Board Member Russ Hauge discussed his recent testimony on HB 1237 (“Reforming the compliance and enforcement provisions for marijuana licensees.”) and counsel raised concerns over the bill’s impact on their authority to review settlements.
 “It’s an executive function, and the legislature can’t limit that.”
-Hauge said the Attorney General’s office may raise the issue if the bill progresses.
+Hauge said the Washington State Office of the Attorney General (OAG) may raise the issue if the bill progresses.
 Thompson promised to work with Hauge to watch the legislation.

 - Board Member Ollie Garrett and staff shared their experiences from the recent North American Cannabis Summit in Los Angeles (audio – 6m, event program).